 Senior German envoy Walter Lindner likely to lead EU delegation to J&K

-New Delhi, Feb 11: A second batch of foreign delegates which will visit Jammu and Kashmir this week will be led by a German envoy.
+New Delhi, Feb 11: The second batch of foreign delegates which will visit Jammu and Kashmir this week will be led by a German envoy.

 Several diplomats from the European Union, including France, Germany, Czech Republic, Poland, Bulgaria and Hungary have been invited.
 The visit is likely to begin from February 12 onwards, sources tell OneIndia.
-Walter Lindner, one of the senior most diplomats is likely to lead the delegation, sources familiar with the development also said.
+Walter Lindner, one of the senior-most diplomats is likely to lead the delegation, sources familiar with the development also said.

 They would be reviewing the situation following the abrogation of Article 370.